- Justin MaSo yeah, they are talking about mods. I think it's awesome what people did and Captains Edition is crazy.

-New Enemy Classes (TB_ originally called "Type B Enemies") adds over thirty new enemies layouts to the game that use new tactics and sometimes distinct weaponry.
+Captain's Edition adds dozens of new enemies layouts to the game and has them use new tactics and sometimes distinct weaponry.
 You can check out the details in the original mod thread.

 The new classes fill different roles and all have certain strengths and weaknesses.
 Some are more dangerous than others.
 Not all factions have access to all classes, they are distributed so that they fit the lore.
 Some of the new classes do behave quite different than vanilla enemies.
 You might have to rethink you strategy.
 Shields and weapons are no longer always the primary targets.
 Your ship and crew might have to face new dangers too and your might consider upgrading other defensive systems apart from shields and engines earlier.

-Some of the new enemies use new ship models, most of which have been contributed to CE by countless ship modders.
+Some of the new enemies use new ship models, most of which have been contributed to CE by various community members.
 Big thanks to all of you!

 CEs rare AI faction further fields various ships and stations of a completely separate, new design:

-Balanced Arsenal (BA_) adds about 90 new weapons that are available for the player and for the most part to the enemies as well.
+Captain's Edition adds about close to hundred new weapons that are available for the player and for the most part to the enemies as well.
 The weapons are designed to fit within vanilla and it's balance.
 Numbers wise, most of these weapons are balanced after another already existing weapon, but differ in way that should make using them feel new and tactically interesting.
 Some of them have quite unique functions and uses and allow for new tactics in combat.
 Check out the details in the original mod thread.